ElixirTechCommunity/Hacktoberfest-2023-repos/README.md

 # Hacktoberfest-2023
-This Repo is for Hacktoberfest 2023 Contribution, It Contains Variety of Projects Like Technical Writing, Frontend, Backend and many more.
+This Repo is for Hacktoberfest 2023 Contribution, It Contains Variety of Projects Like Frontend, Backend, AI/ML and many more.

 ## What is Hacktoberfest